Classroom Experiences

 Learning Formats

 Each course has a unique blend of learning formats.
-You’ll:
+In these courses, you will:

-- Be part of large group lecture sessions
+- Be part of large group active learning sessions

-- Hone your clinical skills on standardized patients and models in a variety of simulation settings
+- Hone your clinical skills by working with standardized patients and models in a variety of simulation settings

 - Interact with classmates and specialized facilitators in small group settings